 RE: Water Rights Information System (WRIS)

 This is an update regarding the Legislative and more importantly WPIC’s oversight of the WRIS that DNRC has been tasked with.
-Since our last meeting, Senator Sales and I have had numerous conservations with DNRC issues with the newly implemented query system.
+Since our last meeting, Senator Sales and I have had numerous conservations with DNRC regarding issues with the newly implemented query system.
 Furthermore, there are on-going challenges with the database, the processes/procedures issues identified in the recent Legislative audit report, and challenges that the Water Court and other users have identified that are of concern and raised “red flags”.

 At our October committee meeting a motion was passed to form a subcommittee to further investigate the issues with all stakeholders and provide a forum for discussion, possible solutions/remedies, and what resources may be needed.
 In that regard, I and Senator Sales have visited Jason Mohr and determined that he has the ‘bench power’ to allocate time and resources for WPIC to lead this process as required by the Constitution and Statute.